 Recipe FAQ's

 Ricotta gnocchi has a creamier texture.
 Likewise, they are also relatively heavier due to the added cheese.
 Potato gnocchi has a lighter texture but is less forgiving when made fresh.
-Both are equally delicious and both can be made fresh or found at your local grocery store.
+Both are equally delicious and can be made fresh or found at your local grocery store.

 Pan-frying is not required, although the texture is something I prefer.